MataDesigns/EasyJSON/README.md

 ```

 ### Converters
-You can make custom converter by implementing the Converter protocol.
+You can make custom converter by implementing the Converter protocol.<br/>
-Converters can be applied to either a specific type or a specific key.
+Converters can be applied to either a specific type or a specific key.<br/>
-(Key ConverterKey takes priority over Type ConverterKey)
+(Key ConverterKey takes priority over Type ConverterKey)<br/>
-Currently we provide two Converters.
+Currently we provide two Converters.<br/>
 #### DateConverter
 String to Date
 ```swift